-Refer to note 3(I) - Significant accounting policies - Provisions and note 12 - Provision for site reclamation and closure to the consolidated financial statements.
+Refer to note 3(I) - Significant accounting policies - Provisions and note 13 - Provision for site reclamation and closure to the consolidated financial statements.

-The Company's provision for site reclamation and closure at Bralorne and Ladner amounted to \$23.3 million as at December 31, 2021.
+The Company's provision for site reclamation and closure for Bralorne and Ladner amounted to \$19.0 million as at December 31, 2022.
 The provision is an estimate of the present value of estimated costs required to restore the Company's operating location based on the risk-free nominal discount rates that reflect current market assessments and the risks specific to the liability.
-The provision for site reclamation and closure and related assets is adjusted at the end of each reporting period for changes in the discount rates and in the estimated amount, timing and cost of the work to be carried out.